ProjectLibertyLabs/gateway/docs/src/README.md

 ## **Basic Architecture**

-Frequency Developer Gateway provides a simple API to interact with the Frequency social layers of identity, graph, content, and more.
+Frequency Developer Gateway provides a simple API to interact with the Frequency social layers of identity, content, and more.

 {{#svg-embed ./src/GatewayLayers.svg Gateway Application Layer Diagram}}